imduffy15/multi-tenant-app-frontend/README.md

-# tenant-app
+# WIP: tenant-app

-Example of a &lt;tenant>.example.org application
+Example of a <tenant>.example.org application